barjac/pw-utils/README.md

 Restores links saved by `pw-link-save` unless nodes are either missing or otherwise in use.
 Failure or success messages follow each attempt for debugging.

-## pw-read-vol
+## pw-save-vols
-Reads volume levels from config into devices
+Saves all current device volume levels into ~/.config/pipewire/saved-volumes.db

-## pw-save-vol
+## pw-restore-vols
-Saves all current device volume levels into config
+Reads volume levels from ~/.config/pipewire/saved-volumes.db into running system.